Pinto horse: Pinto Horse Association of America

-The Pinto Horse Association of America (PtHA) is a color breed, which accepts horses based on coat color regardless of ancestry.
-They maintain three registries: the Color Registry, which accepts pinto colored horses; the Solid Registry, which accepts any horse not accepted by the Colored Registry; and the Long Ear Registry, which accepts donkeys and mules of any color.
-To count as Pinto, a horse must have at least four square inches of white fur and pink skin in areas other than the face and lower legs.
-The Color Registry does not accept horses with appaloosa characteristics, but the Solid Registry does.
-The Color Registry also requires that both parents of stallions be registered with the PtHA or an approved outcross breed, though this is not required for ponies, miniatures, or horses of Vanner or Drum type.

-The PtHA has over 160,000 registered Pintos.
+The Pinto Horse Association of America (PtHA) was formed in 1956 as a color breed registry, which accepts horses based on coat color regardless of ancestry.
+Its color registry accepts pinto colored horses, while its solid registry accepts horses that do not meet the minimum color requirements.
+To qualify as pinto, a horse must have at least four square inches of white fur and pink skin in areas other than the face and lower legs.
+The color registry does not accept horses with appaloosa characteristics, though the solid registry does.
+The color registry also requires that both parents of stallions be registered with the PtHA or an approved outcross breed, a requirement that does not apply to ponies, miniatures, or horses of Vanner or Drum type.
+PtHA maintains a long ear registry for mules and donkeys, which is not color-based and exists primarily to allow such exhibitors to participate in PtHA events.
+As of 2026, the PtHA claims over 160,000 registered horses.
+PtHA also sanctions shows across the US in multiple equestrian disciplines.